You’ve probably heard of a triathlon, the famous all-around fitness test of swimming, cycling, and running in one event.

 Your best bet for clothing is a triathlon (or tri) suit.
 It’s a piece of clothing that is either one or two pieces and dries quickly.
 It gives you an extra layer of padding in the shorts so that it’s more comfortable during the bike portion.

-If you’re planning to compete in more duathlon or triathlon events, it’s definitely worth buying this clothing.
+If you’re planning to compete in more duathlon or triathlon events, it’s definitely worth buying this kit.
 You can also purchase tri shorts if you just want the bottom half and plan to wear one of your anti-wicking running shirts.

 However, if you’re new and aren’t sure about shelling out money, any clothing that will be comfortable running and biking is totally fine.
 Just make sure that it works for both biking and running (especially the bottoms).
 Cycling for 10k or 20k in running shorts should be no big deal.
 But once you start riding longer distances, you will appreciate the comfort cycling shorts or multisport shorts provide.

 If it’s your first duathlon, you don’t have to buy a fancy new bike.
 You can complete the race with a hybrid bike, a mountain bike, a road bike, or a triathlon bike.
 It will be harder and take more energy with the first two, but they are legal for the race.